-Other funding consist of staff sickness insurance claims and a donation from the Poor Platt Charity.
+Other funding consist of staff sickness insurance claims and STEM income.
 All funds have been fully spent within the year.

 The pension reserve relates to the school's share of the deficit of the Leicestershire County Council's Local Government Pension Scheme.